-This is the Ivation Wireless Long Range Digital Thermometer we use ourselves.
+This is the itemprop=”itemreviewed”>Ivation Wireless Long Range Digital Thermometer I use myself.
 The Ivation dual probe digital wireless thermometer review will show you all the experience I have with it.

-We have not tried this dual probe thermometer on the grill yet but are starting on the review by writing about what we found already.
+I have not tried this dual probe thermometer on the grill yet but are starting on the review by writing about what I found already.

 Accuracy of the Ivation dual probe thermometer